Agent API (window.midas)

 // result.data: { datasetId: 'derived_...', name: 'Species Averages', rowCount: 3, columnCount: 2, overwrote: false }

 Table names are automatically resolved from dataset names (case-insensitive).
 For dataset names containing spaces or non-ASCII characters, use double quotes in SQL (e.g., SELECT * FROM "My Dataset").
+The result data is materialized in memory when derive() completes, so it can be read immediately with datasets.fetch() or datasets.profile().
 By default, if a derived dataset with the same name exists, it is updated in place.
 The existing dataset ID is preserved, so tabs and dependent datasets referencing that ID remain valid.
 Set options.overwrite to false to prevent overwriting; if a derived dataset with the same name already exists, an error is returned.

-If the output name resolves to the same dataset ID as any table referenced in the SQL's FROM / JOIN clauses, or to any ancestor of those referenced tables (a dataset that one of the referenced tables was derived from), the operation would create a dependency cycle and is rejected with a SELF_REFERENCE error (e.g., query('SELECT species, COUNT(*) FROM Iris GROUP BY species', 'Iris'), or, given a chain Iris → A → B, query('SELECT * FROM B', 'A')).
+If the output name resolves to the same dataset ID as any table referenced in the SQL's FROM / JOIN clauses, or to any ancestor of those referenced tables (a dataset that one of the referenced tables was derived from), the operation would create a dependency cycle and is rejected with a SELF_REFERENCE error (e.g., derive('SELECT species, COUNT(*) FROM Iris GROUP BY species', 'Iris'), or, given a chain Iris → A → B, derive('SELECT * FROM B', 'A')).
 If the output name matches an existing primary dataset, a NAME_CONFLICT error is returned (primary datasets cannot be overwritten by derived methods).
-If a derived dataset with the same name was created by a different method (e.g., trying to overwrite an addColumns dataset with query), an OPERATION_TYPE_MISMATCH error is returned.
+If a derived dataset with the same name was created by a different method (e.g., trying to overwrite an addColumns dataset with derive), an OPERATION_TYPE_MISMATCH error is returned.

 Only single SELECT statements are accepted; multiple statements separated by semicolons and DML/DDL statements are rejected.
 To bring external data in, use datasets.importFromURL or datasets.importFromBuffer.